Cable knots are not thin: Introduction

-In order to prove Theorem \ref{thm:main}, we will use bordered Floer homology package of Lipshitz, Ozsv\'ath and Thurston in \cite{lot2}, which is tailor made to study satellite knots.
-We'll discuss why and how a specific version of the `splicing theorem' in \cite{lot2} allows us to prove Theorem \ref{thm:main}.
-In Section 2, we will briefly discuss the algebraic structure of bordered Floer homology.
-In Section 3, we will use the aforementioned splicing theorem to find two elements in the knot Floer homology of any cable knot such that the difference between their Alexander grading and that of their Maslov grading are not same, to deduce that they cannot be Floer homologically thin.
+In Section 2, we briefly discuss the algebraic structure of bordered Floer homology.
+In Section 3, we use the aforementioned splicing theorem to find two elements in the knot Floer homology of any cable knot such that the difference between their Alexander grading and that of their Maslov grading are not same, to deduce that it cannot be Floer-thin.